pufferffish/wireproxy/README.md

 # If you don't know what this is, then you probably don't need it.
 #PreSharedKey = UItQuvLsyh50ucXHfjF0bbR4IIpVBd74lwKc8uIPXXs=

+# MTU is the maximum transmission unit size, By default this is set to 1420.
+# MTU = 1234

 # TCPClientTunnel is a tunnel listening on your machine,
 # and it forwards any TCP traffic received to the specified target via wireguard.
 # Flow: